fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

 2. such parties would allow me to expand my social network
 3. By meeting new people, I increase my chances **of landing well-paid jobs** in the future

+## Topic: keep old stuff, like newspapers, or through them away after using them
+1. Holding on old stuff kills the spirit of change in life
+2. I feel like they are holding me back from moving forward
+3. Used stuff are space-consuming
+4. I can allocate the space to better objects
+5. Old stuff could be recycles which in turn prevents deforestation

 ## Topic: part-time job while attending university
 1. This is a sheer waste of time.